FrankC01/pysui/README.md

 **Release-0.22.1**

+- 100% parity with _SUI 1.1.0 RPP API_ on devnet/testnet/mainnet

 This release is the _Sui mainnet ready candidate_.

-We continue hardening and finalizing code in preperation of Sui going live on mainnet.
-We don't expect further _**breaking**_ changes with the caveat that if MystenLabs makes a breaking change we may not be able to address with existing code or driven by changes to `pysui`.

 See [CHANGELOG](https://github.com/FrankC01/pysui/blob/main/CHANGELOG.md)

 We would appreciate any issues being reported in the [github issue log](https://github.com/FrankC01/pysui/issues)

-- 100% coverage (builders, return types, etc.) for parity with _SUI 1.2.0 API_ on devnet/testnet/mainnet

 **Discord**